Salty-Shio/learning-go/notes.md

 It should be noted that `rune` is an alias for `int32`.

-Earlier it was noted that you can concatenate `strings` in `Go` using the `+` operator.
+Earlier it was noted that we can concatenate `strings` in `Go` using the `+` operator.
 This does work but there is a caviate to this. `Strings` are immutable and as such, each string that is concatenated together is actually a new string altogether, which is not efficient.

-There is also a strings library in `Go` to help you create and work with strings more efficiently.
+There is also a strings library in `Go` to help us create and work with strings more efficiently.
 For instance:

 ```go
 // Lame normal concatenation